Summer Pre-College Programs Directory for High School Students

 During class and after hours explore the city from a variety of angles.
 View live television and radio broadcasts at local studios such as NBC 4, WTTG Fox 5, NPR and ESPN Radio, cover a Nationals baseball game or WNBA game from a press seat, and tour local attractions including the National Zoo, Newseum, National Cathedral, Georgetown and the Smithsonian museums.
 Participants: High school students.
 Program website: Discover the World of Communication at American University

-Program: Summer College for High School Students at Duke University: Durham, North Carolina Description: Get ahead this summer and earn college credit with academically-motivated students from around the world in Duke University’s Summer College for High School Students.
-If you are a current grade 10th or 11th grade student, you are eligible to apply as early
+Program: Duke University Summer College for High School Students: Durham, North Carolina Description: Get ahead this summer and earn college credit with academically-motivated students from around the world in Duke University’s Summer College for High School Students.

 Summer College for High School Students, a four-week, credit-bearing program offered by Duke University, attracts students who represent the next generation of leaders from around the world.
 Immerse yourself in an international college experience by enrolling in this elite program designed to provide the academic and residential environment conducive for collegiate success.

 Why choose Duke for your summer college experience?

 Earn college credit while studying in classes with Duke undergraduate students and your international peers.

 Enjoy an unparalleled residential program and make friends from around the world.

 Choose from five evening film series to complete your academic experience (TED Talks, the Oscars, NOVA, NOVA ScienceNOW, Great Documentaries).